-How to become a better raider using Wipefest.gg
+Become a better raider with Wipefest.gg

 Raw DPS capabilities can only carry you so far into raid tiers, at a certain point mechanical improvements become the determining factor of success.
 Traditionally, pouring over visually-dense raid logs would be the main source of information, but luckily that is no longer the case.
 Instead, new tools have been created to help make raid logs more digestible– and that is where Wipefest.gg comes into play.
 Wipefest is a tool which helps to analyze raid logs.
 Wipefest creates concise reports for both groups and individuals which help to determine areas for improvement– all through a clean, shareable interface.